ac933/Alexander_Chan_BSE_Portfolio/index.md

 ﻿# Ball Tracking Robot
-I designed, programmed and built a robot that will follow a ball as it rolls on the ground.
+I designed, programmed, and built a robot that will follow a ball as it rolls on the ground.
 It uses computer vision techniques to identify the ball.

 | **My name:** | **My School:** | **My Areas of Interest:** | **Grade:** |
 |:--:|:--:|:--:|:--:|